AahanKotian/IMDBMovieAnalysis/README.md

 # IMDBMovieAnalysis
-An exploration of an IMDB dataset containing movies from the period of 1980 to 2020
+An exploration of an IMDB dataset containing movies from the period of 1980 to 2020.
+For this project, an IMDb movie dataset was imported into SQL Server from an Excel file.
+Through exploratory data analysis, various insights were gained regarding movie attributes such as ratings, scores, budgets, gross revenue, and votes.
+Feature engineering involved creating new metrics like profit and numeric representations for categorical data.
+Advanced analysis delved into trends over time, relationships between attributes, and identifying successful contributors.
+Visualization aided in understanding data distributions and trends.
+The project concluded with insights into the highest average gross revenue and total votes across different movie genres, providing valuable insights into factors influencing movie success.

 https://www.kaggle.com/datasets/danielgrijalvas/movies